pygumby/typescript-the-complete-developers-guide-2022/notes.md

 ## Classes (Section 08, Lecture 45)

 - Definition: Blueprint to create an object with some fields (values) and methods (functions) to represent a "thing"

+## Inheritance Method Modifiers (Section 47, Lecture 47)

+- public (default): This method can be called anywhere, anytime.
+- private: This method can only be called by other methods in this class.
+- protected: This method can be called by other methods in this class or by other methods in child classes.